Health & Safety Travel Advice

 Introduction

-Travel to Latin America is a wonderful chance to experience a stunning array of cultures,landscapes, ecosystems and activities.
+Travel to Latin America is a wonderful chance to experience a stunning array of cultures, landscapes, ecosystems and activities.

-At the heart of this experience are the differences between our ways of life.
-You should understand that this means that standards of health and safety will not be the same as the UK/Europe/your home country, and may often be lower.
+This means that standards of health and safety will not be the same as the UK/Europe/your home country, and may often be lower.

 Fire Safety